-The majority of the UHB's radioactive waste is generated by the work of the Radiology and Medical Physics departments; some waste is also generated by the work of the Laboratory Services Directorate.
+The majority of the UHB's radioactive waste is generated by the work of the RMPCE Directorate; some waste is also generated by the work of the Laboratory Services Directorate.
 Other directorates may be involved with radioactive waste, especially those who deal with nuclear medicine in-patients and day cases.

-The management of radioactive waste is co-ordinated by Medical Physics in association with Waste Management (Facilities Directorate).
+In UHW, the management of radioactive waste is co-ordinated by the MPCE department (RMPCE Directorate) in association with Waste Management (Facilities Directorate).
 This includes the provision of a dedicated secure room that can be used as a radioactive waste store.
 It is located in Medical Physics at UHW.
+In UHL, Radioactive waste is co-ordinated by Nuclear Medicine department.
+This includes the provision of a dedicated secure storage boxes.
 Radioactive waste is discussed by the RPG.

 The UHB uses Best Available Techniques (BAT) for the Management of Radioactive Waste in order to minimise its impact on people and the environment.
 This includes keeping radiation doses and dose rates as low as reasonably practicable (ALARP) and optimising processes to reduce the amount of radioactive waste produced.
 There is a separate BAT procedure.
 The keeping of radioactive substances and the accumulation, storage and disposal of radioactive waste by the UHB should be in accordance with the conditions of the relevant Environmental Permits.
-Incidents involving non-compliance with Environmental Permits should be reported to NRW.
+Incidents involving noncompliance with Environmental Permits should be reported to NRW.